Dirty NES Glitches

 Existential Dread is part of the fun

-Even without the terrible cartridge port, the NES is weirdly designed by the standards of today.
-The mechanism within it that detects whether games are authentic or not is straight up tacked on.
-Essentially, it’s an IC, a “lockout chip”, that’s been hooked up to the reset line that will continuously trigger the reset line until it talks to another identical IC found in the cartridge.
-This is the 10NES chip, and it’s responsible for everything wrong with your life when you were 6.
-These two chips must be in perfect sync in order for the game to boot, and stay running.
+They called it the 10NES chip, and it’s responsible for everything wrong with your life when you were 6.
+These two chips must be in perfect sync in order for the game to boot.
 Because the cartridge port sucks so hard, you’d often have situations where you’d boot up a game, and the software would run perfectly fine, but those two lockout chips weren’t talking, so instead of playing Dragon Warrior, you’re watching the games title screen flash at you over and over again.
-Good luck with your save file, because half the time that happened, I’d lose mine.
+May God have mercy on your save file, because the 10NES won’t.
+It happened constantly when I was a kid, and I’d lose my save every time.

 gives a whole new meaning to "crash"

 You’d be playing Super Mario Bros 3, you’re up to the 6th world, you’ve never seen it, there’s ice everywhere, you’re stone cold focused—- suddenly, the screen goes black, and you see those familiar red curtains, then it goes black again –red curtains, black — red curtains.
 Your soul leaves your body some time between the first and 3rd cycle of this, never to return.
 What was worse is walking into the kitchen to get something and hearing this happen because your dog had the audacity to walk into the room.
 Any little vibration would trigger it, Dogs, Grandma, Siblings, didn’t matter.
 Since it’s resetting in second long intervals,, you’ll hear the first few notes of the game's title screen play repeatedly.
 DUN DUN DUH DUH DUH—-------------DUN DUN DUH DUH DUH —--------- DUN DUN DUH DUH DUH—------ All of this, because the dogs tail knocked the console.
-You can’t can’t blame the dog, it’s a dog, it loves you and everyone else.
+You can't blame the dog, it’s a dog, it loves you and everyone else.
 The 10NES doesn’t care, and is the most vicious murderer in history.

 The NES is also weird because the CPU and the Graphics Processor, or Picture Processing Unit as it’s referred to, act more or less independently from each other.
 There’s definitely some synchronization there, but you won't see the program crash because the contacts that send graphical information from the cart to the console are dirty.
 They’re on separate buses, and only communicate via a very specific route.
 You could boot up Mega Man 5, and end up with something that sounds and plays like Mega Man 5, but visually is a scrambled abomination.
 This was always a treat when it happened because it was infrequent.
 Sometimes the contacts between the cartridge and the console would be so tenuously connected that you could see it struggling to maintain whatever picture it was drawing.
 Lines would flicker back and forth, Mario’s face and legs would be swapped, Stone Man’s eyes would be missing – weird stuff.
-Whenever we played Quattro Adventure, the NES was constantly in a state like this.
-I don’t think that I ever saw what Linus Spacehead was supposed to look like as a child, because his entire body would always be a garbled mess.
-We never played Quattro Adventure because it sucks, but If I wanted to see this in action, that’s where I knew I needed to go.

 My favorites were always when games would boot into the wrong thing.
 This “feature” of the NES is bizarre.
 For reasons I don’t completely understand, two different NES games I owned would boot into a random scenario on occasion.
 Mega Man 5 comes to mind, where my cartridge was so dirty it would sometimes boot straight to Gravity Man’s stage.
 The other scenario was with Dragon Warrior.